souffle-lang/souffle-lang.github.io/pages/docs/components.md

 folder: docs
 ---

-A component is a modular part in a program that may encapsulate component elements including relation declarations, type declarations, rules, facts, directives, and other components.
-A component has component declarations and a component instantiations.
+A component is a modular part of a program that may encapsulate component elements, including relation declarations, type declarations, rules, facts, directives, and other components.
+A component has component declarations and component instantiations.

 A component declaration starts with the keyword `.comp` followed by the name of the